Ethiopia's peacemaking prime minister emerges as a Nobel favourite

 A Nobel for Sweden's Greta Thunberg?
 A tough decision for prize committee

-(Reporting by Maggie Fick Additional reporting by Khalid Abdelaziz in Khartoum, Katharine Houreld in Nairobi and Gwladys Fouche in Oslo Editing by Katharine Houreld, Alexandra Zavis and Giles Elgood)
+(Reporting by Maggie Fick Additional reporting by Khalid Abdelaziz in Khartoum, Katharine Houreld in Nairobi and Gwladys Fouche in Oslo Editing by Alexandra Zavis, Giles Elgood and Rosalba O'Brien)

 ((maggie.fick@thomsonreuters.com; +254 798 985 128;))